 Taste

 This climat produces wines that are rich and powerful, and age well.
 The nose reveals complex aromas blending almonds, orchard fruits, white flowers, and honey.
-On the mouth, power and balance complement each other.
+In the mouth, power and balance complement each other.
 Richness on the attack and minerality on the finish characterize the wines from this terroir.

 Serving temperature